tschaefer/finch/README.md

 - `file://var/log/*.log` - Read logs from a file or a file pattern.

 File sources can be specified multiple times.

+Additionally the collection of metrics is possible by adding the specified source.

+- `metrics://` - Collect system metrics.

 Optionally you can specify a list of `tags` to identify the agent.